anuragstark/anuragstark/README.md

 - 👋 Hi, I’m @anuragstark
 Skilled IT professional with expertise in Cloud Computing and DevOps.
-Experienced in AWS, Azure, and Google Cloud, with a focus on CI/CD, Docker, Kubernetes, Bash Scripting and Terraform.
+Experienced in AWS and Azure, with a focus on CI/CD, Docker, Kubernetes, Bash Scripting and Terraform.
 Proven ability to design, deploy, and manage scalable cloud infrastructure.
 Strong problem-solving skills and dedication to continuous improvement.
 - 💞️ I’m looking to collaborate on ...